chandlerlucius/personal-website-template/README.md

 # personal website
 Some simple, but confusing code I wrote a while ago to showcase a website for myself.

-It uses php to load data and build html based on the values supplied to it by the txt/info.txt file.
+It uses php to load data and build html based on the values supplied to it by an informational txt file.

 Its in a template fasion, the steps below explain how to use it.